Britto1221/seoextract/README.md

 # Designed For

-SEOExtractHF is designed to be used inside:
+SEOExtract is designed to be used inside:

 - AI SEO Agents
 - LangGraph workflows